launchdarkly/dotnet-server-sdk/README.md

 Database integrations
 ---------------------

-Separate packages allow feature flag data to be cached with [Redis](https://github.com/launchdarkly/dotnet-client-redis) or [DynamoDB](https://github.com/launchdarkly/dotnet-client-dynamodb) (see links for more information and source code).
-Other database integrations may be available in the future; see ["Using a persistent feature store"](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).
+Separate packages allow feature flag data to be cached with [Redis](https://github.com/launchdarkly/dotnet-client-redis), [DynamoDB](https://github.com/launchdarkly/dotnet-client-dynamodb), or [Consul](https://github.com/launchdarkly/dotnet-client-consul).
+See ["Using a persistent feature store"](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store) for more information.

 Using flag data from a file
 ---------------------------

 For testing purposes, the SDK can be made to read feature flag state from a file or files instead of connecting to LaunchDarkly.
-See `LaunchDarkly.Client.Files.FileComponents` for more details.
+See `LaunchDarkly.Client.Files.FileComponents` and ["Reading flags from a file"](https://docs.launchdarkly.com/docs/reading-flags-from-a-file) for more details.

 DNS caching issues
 ------------------